fugster101/fugster101.github.io/README.md

 are similar I could have just made the desktop version of this site a blown up version of the mobile site, but I did not want to that as it did not look aesthetically good, however I have kept the styles and overall information organization of the site the same.

 The script technologies used to create this website are vanilla/pure JavaScript and External JavaScript libraries.
 I have used XML WEB API and the new Fetch API Request to get server stored JSON data.
-Using these technologies has provided me a sound understanding of how to use JavaScript 3rd party libraries and the native JavaScript language to manipulate the DOM.
+Using these technologies has provided me a sound understanding of how to use JavaScript 3rd party libraries and the native JavaScript language to manipulation of the DOM.
+I have also used tippy.js for some tool tip features on mouse enter events, however the options regarding were coded by myself.
+Any 3rd party libraries are hosted on a CDN this includes tippy.js and fontawsome.
+Sometime a rawGit CDN needs to be hosted for these repositories if script fails to load resource from origin in the chrome inspector.

 Feel free to download any files located on the repository if you wish to keep them locally.

 ## Validation and Verification

-In my website I have included direct links to the validation tools for checking the pages of my website.
-I have already checked weather my website passes validation both in HTML and CSS.
+In my website I have included direct links to the validation tools for checking the pages of my website when it come to marking.
+I have personally checked weather my website passes validation both in HTML and CSS.

 ## *References*
 (2017) W3Schools Online Web Tutorials.
 [Online] Available from: [](https://www.w3schools.com/) [Accessed 1/11/2017]

 (2017) CSS-Tricks.
 [Online] Available from: [](https://css-tricks.com/) [Accessed 1/11/2017]

 (2017) Create your Google Sitemap Online - XML Sitemaps Generator.
 [Online] Available from: [](https://www.xml-sitemaps.com/) [Accessed 2/11/2017]

+Gandy, D. (2017).
+Font Awesome, the iconic font and CSS toolkit.
+[Online] Fontawesome.io.
+Available from: []http://fontawesome.io/ [Accessed 15/11/2017]

+(2017).
+Ionicons: The premium icon font for Ionic Framework.
+[Online] Available from: []http://ionicons.com/ [Accessed 15/11/2017]

+(2017) Tippy.js - Vanilla JS Tooltip Library.
+[Online] Available from: []https://atomiks.github.io/tippyjs/ [Accessed 3/12/2017]